Peugeot maker PSA's car revenue returns to growth after lockdowns

 De Rovira declined to say whether PSA and FCA would speed up their merger if a decision came this year.

-The companies have pressed on with one more step in the process, after their boards agreed PSA could sell up to a 7% stake in car parts maker Faurecia.
+PSA also said in a statement later on Wednesday it had launched the sale of a 7% stake in car parts maker Faurecia EPED.PA.

-The proceeds will be distributed to Stellantis shareholders in cash, alongside a distribution-in-kind of PSA’s remaining Faurecia stake - a move aimed at avoiding antitrust opposition that might have arisen if Stellantis controlled Faurecia.
+Proceeds will be distributed to Stellantis shareholders in cash, alongside a distribution-in-kind of PSA’s 39% remaining stake in Faurecia - a move aimed at avoiding antitrust issues that might have arisen if Stellantis controlled Faurecia.

-Reporting by Sarah White and Gwenaelle Barzic; editing by Jason Neely and Mark Potter
+Reporting by Sarah White and Gwenaelle Barzic; Editing by Mark Potter and David Holmes

 Our Standards: The Thomson Reuters Trust Principles.